rmrk-team/evm-sample-contracts/contracts/NestableMultiAsset/README.md

 **WARNING: The `RMRKNestableMultiAssetImpl` only has minimal access control implemented.
 If you intend to use it, make sure to define your own, otherwise your smart contracts are at risk of unexpected behaviour.**

-The `constructor` in this case accepts no arguments as all of the arguments required to properly initialize `RMRKNestableMultiAssetImpl` are hardcoded:
+The `constructor` in this case accepts no arguments as most of the arguments required to properly initialize `RMRKNestableMultiAssetImpl` are hardcoded:

 - `RMRKNestableMultiAssetImpl`: represents the `name` argument and sets the name of the collection
 - `SNMA`: represents the `symbol` argument and sets the symbol of the collection
-- `1000`: represents the `maxSupply_` argument and sets the maximum amount of tokens in the collection
-- `100_000_000`: represents the `pricePerMint_` argument and sets the price of minting one token in wei or the lowest denomination of the native currency of the EVM to which the smart contract is deployed to
 - `ipfs://meta`: represents the `collectionMetadata_` argument and sets the URI of the collection metadata
 - `ipfs://tokenMeta`: represents the `tokenURI_` argument and sets the base URI of the token metadata

-- `msg.sender`: represents the `royaltyRecipient` argument and sets the address of the recipient of royalty fees
-- `10`: represents the `royaltyPercentageBps` argument and sets the value of royalty percentage in basis points
+The only available variable to pass to the `constructor` is:

+- `data`: struct type of argument providing a number of initialization values, used to avoid initialization transaction being reverted due to passing too many parameters

+**NOTE: The `InitData` struct is used to pass the initialization parameters to the implementation smart contract.
+This is done so that the execution of the deploy transaction doesn't revert because we are trying to pass to many arguments.

+The `InitData` struct contains the following fields:

+[
+    erc20TokenAddress,
+    tokenUriIsEnumerable,
+    royaltyRecipient,
+    royaltyPercentageBps, // Expressed in basis points
+    maxSupply,
+    pricePerMint
+]**

 **NOTE: Basis points are the smallest supported denomination of percent.
 In our case this is one hundreth of a percent.
 This means that 1 basis point equals 0.01% and 10000 basis points equal 100%.
 So for example, if you want to set royalty